Skip to main content

 From labs to a clinical setting

-In 2021, we received funding of over £1.82 million from the Medical Research Council (MRC) in the UK, as part of its Developmental Pathway Funding Scheme (DPFS) to undertake further research with the aim of translating the test from university labs, along the developmental pathway, to the clinical setting for patient benefit.
+In 2021, we received funding of over £1.82 million from the Medical Research Council (MRC) in the UK as part of its Developmental Pathway Funding Scheme (DPFS) to undertake further research to translate the test from university labs along the developmental pathway, to the clinical setting for patient benefit.

 Next steps

-This is our most ambitious programme of research to date and, if successful, could lead to great improvements in detection and monitoring of glaucoma in clinics worldwide.
+This is our most ambitious research programme to date, and if successful, it could lead to significant improvements in the detection and monitoring of glaucoma in clinics worldwide.

-We have strong links with the NHS in Wales, England and the Health and Safety Executive (HSE) in Northern Ireland, and we have brought together an expert clinical and investigative team to conduct the study in three hospital sites.
-We also engage with key stakeholders including, patients, clinicians, and industry representatives, to frequently to ensure that the needs of end users are prioritised in the research.
+We have strong links with the NHS in Wales, England, and the Health and Safety Executive (HSE) in Northern Ireland, and we have brought together an expert clinical and investigative team to conduct the study in three hospital sites.
+We also frequently engage with key stakeholders, including patients, clinicians, and industry representatives, to ensure that the needs of end users are prioritised in the research.

 People